 To appeal, you can request an appeal online or download the FHRS appeal form [doc] 184KB and send it to us.
 This must be within 21 days (including weekends and public holidays) of being told what your rating is.

 The owner or manager of the business also has a 'right to reply'.
 This is different from an appeal.

-The owner or manager can exercise their right to reply online, or download the FHRS right to reply form [pdf] 112KB and send it to us, to tell us how the business has improved hygiene, or to say if there were unusual circumstances at the time of the inspection.
+The owner or manager can exercise their right to reply online, or download the FHRS right to reply form [pdf] 112KB and send it to us.
+You can use this to tell us how your business has improved hygiene levels.
+You can also state if there were any unusual circumstances at the time of the original inspection.